AzuxirenLeadGuy/SDE-assignments/Assignment-2/README.md

 to launch the program.

-This will initiate the Api at a localhost at a random port.
+This will initiate the API at a localhost at a random port.
 This address will be mentioned in the output of the program

 ```